ducalex/retro-go/README.md

 The number must also be zero left-padded to be 8 chars._

+# Display update mode
+The 40Mhz SPI speed gives us a fill rate of 28 frames per second.
+Because of this, I have developed a partial update mode that refreshes only the portions of the screen that have changed.
+This result in an effective framerate of 60 most of the time and much reduced tearing.
+However, this process uses more CPU and is overall more complex to deal with (scaling, filtering), so in some instances it might cause more issues than it solves.
+That is why there is a toggle to disable it.
+Use the setting that works best for you but please report issues you encounter in Partial mode so that I can keep improving it!

 # Sound quality
 The volume isn't correctly attenuated on the GO, resulting in upper volume levels that are too loud and lower levels that are distorted due to DAC resolution.
 A quick way to improve the audio is to cut one